meganz/mpenc_doc/source/background.rst

 Whilst part of a session, members may change the session membership, send new messages to the current session membership, and receive these events from each other.
-Events are only visible to those who are part of the session membership of the event generator, when they generated it.
+Events are only readable to those who are part of the session membership of the event generator, when they generated it.
 For example, joining members cannot read messages that were written before the author saw them join (unless an old member leaks the contents to them, outside of the protocol). [#rejn]_